- This post contains affiliate links. Read more here.

 - Improved mental health

-- Reduced unwanted behaviours resulting from boredom or anxiety
+- Reduced unwanted behaviours done out of boredom or anxiety

 How much exercise a dog needs depends on several factors, including age, breed, physical health/injury, and environment.

 We’ve rounded up the general guidelines for dog exercise, but remember to consider your individual dog’s personality and abilities.
-And before you embark on an exercise programme with your dog, consult a vet!
+And before you embark on an exercise program with your dog, consult with a veterinarian!